 I prefer two wheels on the road, thank you!

-Okay, if you’re more keen on taking the voyage home on your bike - and let’s be honest who can blame you - there’s some important stuff to remember.
+Okay, if you’re keener on taking the voyage home on your bike - and let’s be honest who can blame you - there’s some important stuff to remember.
 I’ll take it that at this point you’ve already bought the bike, it’s just getting it home - so what do you need?

 First things first, you will need to make sure it’s all good to go on the road – here’s our guide on how to give it a quick once-over, but I’d hope you’ve done this before handing over the cash.
 Once you’re happy that it makes all the right noises & the wheels are going in the right direction, it’s the legal stuff left to arrange.